-The Summer Breeze Concert Series continues with The Steel Wheels on Sunday, May 31, at 7:30 pm in Norman’s Lions Park at the corner of Flood and Symmes.
-Summer Breeze is a free concert series presented by The Depot.
+Mama Sweet will spice up Norman’s Lions Park at the corner of Flood and Symmes on Sunday, June 28, at 7:30 pm when they appear as part of The Depot’s free Summer Breeze concert series.
 Bring seating and your favorite refreshments, and enjoy a wonderful evening in the park filled with great music!

 Summer Breeze Concerts are made possible in part by grants from the Oklahoma Arts Council and the Norman Arts Council and by Community Sponsor Backwoods.
 Additional funding comes from Contributors Skye Diers, Gingerbread Nursery School & Kindergarten; Republic Bank & Trust; Edward Jones; Dentists Jamie Belknap, Donna Sparks and Kristen Campbell at Norman Smile Center; Andi Berry, Wyoming Art Therapy; Tom McAuliffe, Don Cies Real Estate; Becca Hewes, Yoga Life; 2 Green Chicks; The Mont; EB Dancer; Norman Parks and Recreation Department; Montford Inn; and by Friends Dennis McDonald & Sally Little and Main Street Veterinary Hospital.